jatin69/python-parser/readme.md

 - `make clean` to remove old stuff lying around
 - `make` to build : this will generate the usual files
 - `make run` to execute
--

 ## How to debug

 - go to source folder `cd src`
 - `make clean` to remove old stuff lying around
-- `make debug` to build with debugging flags
-- this will generate a lot of extra files. feel free to look through.
+- `make debug` to build with debugging flags.
+This will generate a lot of extra files.
+Browse them.
 - `make run` to execute

+## Challenges

+- Program works when input in only a single line.
+  - It can be made into consecutive multiple line input using  `BEGIN <stmt-list> END`.
+  - But then, when a syntax error is encountered,
+    - i will have to handle the error,
+    - empty the current stack
+    - then recover from the error
+    - and then keep the program going until statements are over

+- One program run parses only one statement.
+  - It can be made for infinite statements.
+  - That is, continous INPUT_OUTPUT stream until ctrl+c on terminal can be achieved.
+  - This can be done by removing `return 0;` from the success case.
+  - In this case as well, the current stack needs to be emptied.

 ## Assumptions